 Fun fact: virtually all shrimp are frozen soon after they are captured.
 Those “fresh” shrimp in the store?
 They are previously frozen and thawed.

-If you do have some fresh or defrosted shrimp on your hands, make sure that the flesh is firm and that there aren’t any noticeable “off” odors.
+Whether you’re dealing with fresh or defrosted shrimp, make sure that the flesh is firm (it will have some give, but should not be totally mushy) and that there aren’t any noticeable “off” odors.
 While a slight iodine smell is normal, especially with brown shrimp, there shouldn’t be anything particularly fishy or ammonia-like going on—that’s a sign that your catch is well beyond its peak.

 If you’re conscious about avoiding antibiotics and other substances used to maintain farmed seafood stocks, it would seem logical to go for wild-caught shrimp.
 But in the wild, shrimp inhabit the bottom floor of their habitats.
 It’s necessary to use large nets to catch them in significant numbers, and these nets tend to pick up a lot of bycatch.
 This method can produce significant waste and be disruptive to the marine ecosystem.

 Farmed shrimp, on the other hand, are hit or miss, depending on the methods used to raise them.
 Laws regarding the use of antibiotics and chemicals vary widely from country to country, although the U.S. has pretty comprehensive regulations.
 Additionally, inland shrimp farms are generally set up with circulation systems that can handle waste, whereas coastal operations tend to deal with waste simply by dumping it back into the environment.